-Class, Struct, and Union definitions will follow the regular variable naming conventions except the first letter of the class or struct must be capitalized.
+Class, Struct, and Union programmer-defined types will follow the regular variable naming conventions except the first letter of the class or struct MUST be capitalized.
 Further, class and struct definitions are to exist in a header file (.h file) associated with the .cpp source file associated with the project.

-Note: Struct definitions do not begin with an s and class definitions do not begin with a c.
-Only variable declarations begin with an s or c.
+Note: Struct definitions do not begin with an s, class definitions do not begin with a c, and union definitions do not begin with a u.
+Only variables declared using the programmer-defined types begin with an s, c, or u.